unparallel-innovation/WeatherStation-Enclosure/README.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 # Weather Station Enclosure
 This enclosure was developed in the context of building the Unparallel Weather Station which will allows anyone to build their own low-cost weather station, using our custom open-source [PCB](https://github.com/unparallel-innovation/WeatherStation-PCB).
-This enclosure will protect all the connections and the PCB from weather conditions.
+This enclosure will protect all the connections and the PCB from weather conditions. <br>
+In order to assembly the enclosure, please follow the [online manual](https://unparallel-innovation.github.io/WeatherStation-Documentation/). <br>
 The [software](https://github.com/unparallel-innovation/WeatherStation-Software) for the weather station is also open-source and can be used as is, or freely customized to meet your own needs and requirements.

 ![Screen_Shot_2021_10_04_at_15 30 40](https://user-images.githubusercontent.com/26066095/138713219-c90ea93e-5307-4b6b-b340-df82bbf6a2a4.png)